Definitions and Dimensions of Liveness

 Tanimoto coined the term liveness, which categorizes the immediacy of semantic feedback that is automatically provided during programming.

 [Liveness] seems to be used when describing programming tools which provide immediate feedback on the dynamic behavior of a program even while programming.
-In another section, the authors define liveness as the impression of changing a program while it is running, with the term impression narrowly dodging our concerns about Definition 1.
+In another section, the authors define liveness as the impression of changing a program while it is running, with the term impression narrowly dodging our concerns about the Running Definition.

 Live programming is a coding regime in which immediate feedback is provided to the programmer each time the program is modified.